 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will usually be available on the website 24 hours after enrolment on to your course.

 We’re committed to providing you with an outstanding learning experience.
 Our expert teaching, excellent facilities and great employability prepare you for your future career.
 As part of our commitment to you we aim to keep any additional study costs to a minimum.
 However, there are occasions where students may incur some additional costs.

 Included in your fees

-- International study trip to the Hague if applicable and appopriate.
-Local trips and visits to criminal justice organisations (Police HQ, custody suites).
+- International study trip to the Hague if applicable and appropriate.
+Local trips and visits to criminal justice organisations (Police HQ, custody suites)

 - Youth Justice Effective Practitioner Certifcate (YJEPC) (module dependant)